armelf/Financial-Algorithms/README.md

 ### Deep Learning Model

 The model that will learn from our image data is a Convolution Neural Network.
-The output is a tuple of two lists: \rho
+The output is a tuple of two lists: &Rho; and &Eta;